 Minneapolis Sculpture Garden

-A visit to this free art park in downtown Minneapolis is a must for all new arrivals to the city.
+A visit to this free art park in downtown Minneapolis is a must for anyone new to the city.
 The garden is home to more than 40 outdoor works of art, including the Spoonbridge and Cherry sculpture that has become a Minneapolis icon.

 Minnesota Children’s Museum